Hannibal046/PlugLM/README.md

-# PlugLM: Language model with Plug-in Knowledge Memory
+# [ACL2023]PlugLM: Language model with Plug-in Knowledge Memory

 This reposotory contains the code and data for this paper [PlugLM: Language model with Plug-in Knowledge Memory](https://openreview.net/forum?id=Plr5l7r0jY6).